 Think about it: If their last partner cheated on them, they might have let that experience really burn them so that they don't end up with someone else who will do the same thing.
 Even though they may know that you'd never hurt them, they can't help but keep their walls up to protect herself.
 Dr. Fireside explains, "Old, negative dynamics may make us wary of opening ourselves up to someone new.
 We may steer away from intimacy because it stirs up old feelings of hurt, loss, anger, or rejection."

 When someone wants a relationship with you but is too scared, they'll look to spend time with you in ways that don't seem like actual dates.
 For instance, instead of taking the lead and asking you out for dinner and drinks, they may say, "Hey, I'm in your neighborhood.
 Are you free for drinks in an hour?"
 This way, they don't risk any feelings of rejection.
 "The truth is that love is often imbalanced, with one person feeling more or less from moment to moment," Dr. Firestone admits.

 They're Vague About the Future

-Relationships can develop at different paces, but if you notice that your potential partner is taking things very slowly, this can sometimes be an indicator that they're scared to jump into a relationship with you.
-He or she may keep stringing you along without giving you any clear indicator of what they want or where your relationship is headed.
-If your relationship is too casual, it’s up to you to decide if you want to stick things out with them or move on to someone else.
+Relationships can develop at different paces, but if you notice that your potential partner is taking things very slowly, they may be subtly telling you they're scared to jump into a relationship with you.
+They may keep stringing you along without giving you any clear indicator of what they want or where your relationship is headed.
+For instance, when you've been seeing them for months, but they haven't introduced you to any of their friends, it might be time to have a chat.